-- Nanocarrier Delivery Mechanism Our strategy seeks to leverage a nanoparticle that has been extensively used in humans for imaging purposes by repurposing it to deliver oligonucleotides to cancer cells.
-The nanocarrier is tunable to predesigned specifications to deliver therapeutic oligonucleotides to an RNA target in tumors and metastases without compromising its integrity.
-These nanocarriers differentiate us from competitive delivery approaches which rely on lipid particles or chemical structures, such as GalNAc.
-Competitive delivery approaches effectively target sites in the liver but not sites in tumors and metastases.
-Our nanocarrier is derived from and is chemically similar to nanoparticles extensively used in imaging (Feridex, AdvancedMagnetics) or for treating iron deficiency anemia (Feraheme, AdvancedMagnetics).
-We believe our competitive advantages include targeting tumors and metastases, tumor specificity, accumulation of our therapeutic candidate in tumor tissue, and efficient endosomal release which allows for intracellular targeting. - Modular Design for Therapeutic Development Our discovery platform consists of a modular 'toolbox' for developing therapeutic candidates designed to attack specific disease-causing RNA targets based on the phenomenon of genetic complementarity.
-These therapeutics incorporate synthetic RNA/DNA molecules called oligonucleotides (oligos), that can be designed as antagomirs, mimics, miRNA sponges, siRNA duplexes, ribozymes, and others depending on the desired therapeutic strategy.
+Modular Design for Therapeutic Development - Our discovery platform consists of a modular 'toolbox' for developing therapeutic candidates designed to attack specific disease-causing RNA targets based on the phenomenon of genetic complementarity.
+These therapeutic candidates incorporate synthetic oligonucleotides, or oligos, that can be designed as antagomirs, mimics, miRNA sponges, siRNA duplexes, ribozymes, and others depending on the desired therapeutic strategy.
 In addition to the varied oligo design approach, we can also synthesize nanocarriers with tunable chemistry properties.
-Combined, the modularity and tunability of these oligonucleotides and nanocarrier components allow us to synthesize libraries of potential therapeutic agents designed for a given indication or a given patient in terms of therapeutic oligonucleotide design, size, surface coating and charge, hydrophilicity and hydrophobicity, and antigen-targeting through incorporation of targeting peptides.
+Combined, the modularity and tunability of these oligonucleotides and nanocarrier components may enable the potential to synthesize libraries of therapeutic agents designed for a given indication or a given patient in terms of therapeutic oligonucleotide design, size, surface coating and charge, hydrophilicity and hydrophobicity, and antigen- targeting through incorporation of targeting peptides.